Home

 GRANT INFORMATION

-Grants for up to 35% per music program and travel expenses in Michigan may be available through the Arts & Humanities Touring Program.
-Applications will be accepted on a first-come, first-served basis from February 25 to March 10.
-Contact the Michigan Humanities Council, 517-372-7770 <michiganhumanities.org/touring/index.htm>
+Partial grants for our programs and travel expenses in Michigan may be available through the Arts & Humanities Touring Program.
+Contact the Michigan Humanities Council, 517-372-7770, for guidelines.

 SCHEDULE